OlgaGav/command-line-gavby-employee-tracker/README.md

     - Delete employee
   - Select the action you want to do, and answer the follow-up questions.

-  See the walkthrough video how to use the application: `https://drive.google.com/file/d/1AFrdFt45CFcmEWWlHEg5_8icQFvYXiQ5/view`
+  See the walkthrough video how to use the application: [OG:  walkthrough video how to use command-line-gavby-employee-tracker](https://drive.google.com/file/d/1AFrdFt45CFcmEWWlHEg5_8icQFvYXiQ5/view)

   ## Credits